SUrvival Control Chart EStimation Software in R: the success package: Theory and models

 \subsection{Funnel plot}

 }

-The risk-adjusted funnel plot \citep{spiegelhalter} is a graphical method used to compare performance between hospitals over a fixed period of time.
+The risk-adjusted funnel plot (Spiegelhalter 2005) is a graphical method used to compare performance between hospitals over a fixed period of time.
 The general structure of the data is as follows: there are k centers/hospitals (j=1\ldots k) with \(n_j\) treated patients in hospital \(j\).
-For each patient we observe a binary variable \(X_{i,j}\): Let \(X_{i,j} \sim \mathrm{Ber}(p_j)\), with \(p_j\) the probability of failure at hospital \(j\) within \(C\) days.
-Consider the hypotheses: with \(p_0\) some baseline (in-control) failure proportion.
-The proportion of failures observed at hospital \(j\) is then given by \(\gamma_j = \frac{\sum_{i=1}^{n_j}X_{i,j}}{n_j }\).
-The asymptotic distribution of \(\gamma_j\) under \(H_0\) is We can then signal an increase or decrease in the failure proportion of hospital \(j\) with confidence level \(1-2\alpha\) when with \(\xi_{\alpha}\) the \(\alpha-\)th quantile of the standard normal distribution.
+For each patient we observe a binary variable \(X_{i,j}\):